 Dr. Helen Freeman

-Dr Helen Freeman is the Network Coordinator for the Future Urban Ventilation Network (FUVN), a UKRI funded research network, under the SPF Clean Air Programme (PI Prof. Cath Noakes).
+The Future Urban Ventilation Network (FUVN) is a UKRI funded research network, under the SPF Clean Air Programme (PI Prof. Cath Noakes).
 FUVN brings together researchers and practitioners across the UK to develop a new “Breathing City” methodology to manage exposure to air pollution by considering the airflows between indoor and outdoor environments.
-She works Monday Tuesday and Friday in this role.
+I work Monday Tuesday and Wednesday in this role.

-Prior to this she worked as a Postdoctoral Research Fellow in materials science and electron microscopy at the University of Leeds (2018-2020) and the German research centre for geosciences (GFZ) in Potsdam (2016-2018).
-She has a BSc in Physics (2010) and a Masters in Environmental Energy and Engineering (2011) from the University of Manchester.
-She completed her PhD in radiation damage of nuclear graphite at the University of Leeds (2016).
+Prior to this I worked as a Postdoctoral Research Fellow in materials science and electron microscopy at the University of Leeds (2018-2020) and the German research centre for geosciences (GFZ) in Potsdam (2016-2018).
+I have a BSc in Physics (2010) and a Masters in Environmental Energy and Engineering (2011) from the University of Manchester.
+I completed my PhD in radiation damage of nuclear graphite at the University of Leeds (2016).

-- Network Coordinator for Breathing City: Future Urban Ventilation Network
+- Network Manager for the Future Urban Ventilation Network

 - BSc Physics, University of Manchester

 - MSc Sustainable and Environmental Technology, University of Manchester

 - PhD Nuclear Engineering, University of Leeds